My Approach to Helping

 I prefer a client-centered approach which focuses on the thoughts, emotions, and behaviors that are getting in the way of you being fully present in your life.
 As such, I tend to limit the use of labels of disorders and diagnoses.

 You are not a disorder.
 You see, I believe all behavior is purposeful.
-Whatever someone is doing, there is a reason for it, even though it might not make sense to us, or someone else might not think it is a good or logical reason.
-And it's my experience that these behaviors are usually just our attempt to cope with adverse experiences we've had in the past.
+Whatever someone is doing, there is a reason for it, even though it might seem illogical and cause a lot of suffering.
+It's my experience that such behaviors are usually just our attempt to cope with adverse experiences we've had in the past.

 My job is to try to help you find the underlying causes and conditions for the pattern you want to change, not to judge it as wrong or to pathologize your means of coping.
-In fact, that coping pattern probably helped you get through life.
-So congratulations!
-And good for you for doing what you needed to get by.
-Now, if you've determined that coping pattern is no longer working, or it's causing more suffering than its worth, I can help you change.
+That coping pattern probably helped you get through significant life difficulties, even if it sometimes caused worse problems.
+So, good on you for finding a way to survive!
+Now, if you've determined that old survival strategy is no longer working, or it's causing more suffering than it's worth, I can help you change.